 - Form (that is, stylistic considerations)

 - Function (that is, what practical purpose the fencing will serve)

 The links below will take you to answers to frequently asked questions about what the best materials and designs are for erecting fencing.
-As a pictorial aid to use in conjunction with this FAQ, please visit this photo gallery of fence pictures.
+As a pictorial aid to use in conjunction with this FAQ, you may want to look at fence pictures to inspire your decision.